Haldelio/hanifhaldelio/README.md

 * Surface Deformation Monitoring and Forecasting of Sinabung Volcano Using Interferometry Synthetic Aperture Radar and Forest-based Algorithm. [(2024)](https://doi.org/10.1016/j.rsase.2024.101288).
 Remote Sensing Applications: Society and Environment.
 Q1.
 * The Quantifying Crustal Deformation Caused by the Cianjur Tectonic Earthquakes Magnitude 5.6 through InSAR and GNSS Technology. [(2024)](https://ph01.tci-thaijo.org/index.php/bestjournal/article/view/256321).
 Bulletin of Earth Sciences of Thailand (BEST).
 * Multi-Temporal InSAR analysis for monitoring the ground deformation of Mount Sinabung. [(2024)](https://apst.kku.ac.th/multi-temporal-insar-analysis-for-monitoring-the-ground-deformation-of-mount-sinabung/).
 Asia-Pacific Journal of Science and Technology.
 Q4.
-* Trends in rainfall and hydrometeorological disasters in new capital city of Indonesia from long-term satellite-based precipitation products. [(2022)](https://doi.org/10.1016/j.rsase.2022.100827).
+* Trends in Rainfall and Hydrometeorological Disasters in New Capital City of Indonesia From Long-term Satellite-based Precipitation Products. [(2022)](https://doi.org/10.1016/j.rsase.2022.100827).
 Remote Sensing Applications: Society and Environment.
 Q1.
 ### Conference papers:
 * Clustering and Forecasting Vertical Ground Deformation of Sinabung Volcano Based on Deformation Dataset and Holt-Winters Exponential Smoothing Method.[(2024)](https://doi.org/10.1007/978-981-95-3075-5_5).
 Springer Proceedings in Earth and Environmental Sciences.
 * Vertical Ground Deformation Monitoring of the Sinabung Volcano in 2021-2022 using Sentinel-1 and DInSAR. [(2023)](https://www.researchgate.net/publication/370923332_Vertical_Ground_Deformation_Monitoring_of_the_Sinabung_Volcano_in_2021-2022_using_Sentinel-1_and_DInSAR).
 EEAT Proceeding books.